flutter/website/src/docs/get-started/flutter-for/android-devs.md

 As mentioned in the [Intents](#what-is-the-equivalent-of-an-intent-in-flutter) section, screens in Flutter are represented by `Widget`s since everything is a widget in Flutter.
-You use a `Navigator` to move between different `Route`s that represent different screens or pages, or maybe just different states or renderings of the same data.
+Use a `Navigator` to move between different `Route`s that represent different screens or pages, or maybe just different states or renderings of the same data.